antzm/merfys-art-maker/README.md

 # Merfys Art Maker

-## Instructions
+## Details

+This is a game that is used for drawing simple shapes.

+### How to play

-This is game that is used for drawing simple shapes.
-The user creates a grid, by selecting the number of rows and columns, and then chooses a color to start drawing on the grid.
+Firstly, the user creates a grid, by selecting the number of rows and columns, and then chooses a color.

+Then, using the mouse, the user starts to draw on the grid.